Skip to main content

 Written by Joe Marris

 Knowing the difference between static rates and dynamic rates is important when using the WebCargo platform.
-The focus of this article will be to show you how to use the static rates tool in order to search for rates and save your quotations, in order to be able to start negotiations with your customers.
+The focus of this article is to show you how to use the static rates tool to search for rates and save your quotations, then to start negotiations with your customers.

 Let’s have a look at how you can search for rates on your WebCargo account.